jstephensdev/ad-free-typing/README.md

 1. recent stats not ordering correctly
 2. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char
+3. refreshing on either the options or recent stats pages routing issue

 ## Helpful Resources